-All Waxing services incorporate Biomat Therapy to ensure a relaxing wax experience.
-Waxed areas will be soothed with cooling aloe gel and PCA Clinicalm (maximum strength 1% hydrocortisone) lotion will be applied to soothe and provide temporary relief of irritation.
+All Waxing services are done on a heated table with soothing music to ensure a relaxing wax experience.
+Waxed areas will be soothed with cooling aloe gel to soothe and provide temporary relief of irritation.

 Ask About our Rewards Punch Card:

 Receive 5 face waxings, and your 6th face waxing is free.
 Present card at checkout

 Katelyn, LE, CNHP

 My passion for esthetics began when I found my love for beauty and skin care growing up.
 I attended Vici Capili - Aveda Institute and graduated in 2015.
 As a practicing Licensed Esthetician, my goal is to provide you with complete satisfaction through waxing, makeup, skin care treatments and body treatments, while being able to impact people's lives by making them feel beautiful from the inside, out.
 I have a drive for continuing my education to constantly better my practice for clients.
 My overall mission is to make your skin feel rejuvenated and refreshed, while providing you with outstanding results with only the highest quality of products.